gavr-vlad-s/expr-parser-with-regexp-names2/README.md

-Regexp parser for myauka 2.0.
+Testing of regexp parser for myauka 2.0 (with regexp names).